-Our Catalyst $Dx^{\mathbb{R}}$ analyzer is our latest generation chemistry analyzer, which was launched in 2008.
-In addition, we continue to place VetTest[®] instruments through sales, lease, rental and other programs, with substantially all of our revenues from that product line currently derived from consumable sales.
-As of December 31, 2011, these two chemistry analyzers provided for a combined active installed base of approximately 32,000 units.
-A substantial portion of 2011 Catalyst $Dx^{\mathbb{R}}$ analyzer placements were to veterinary clinics that elected to upgrade from their VetTest[®] analyzer to a Catalyst $Dx^{\mathbb{R}}$ analyzer, however, a number of placements were also to competitive accounts.
-As we continue to experience growth in placements of Catalyst $Dx^{\mathbb{R}}$ analyzers and sales of related consumables, we expect this growth to be partly offset by a decline in placements of VetTest[®] instruments and in sales of related VetTest[®] consumables.
+Our Catalyst Dx® analyzer is our latest generation chemistry analyzer, which was launched in 2008.
+We place our Catalyst Dx® analyzer through sales, leases, rental and other programs.
+In addition, we continue to place VetTest® instruments through sales, lease, rental and other programs, with substantially all of our revenues from that product line currently derived from consumable sales.
+As of December 31, 2012, these two chemistry analyzers provided for a combined active installed base of approximately 33,000 units.

+A substantial portion of 2012 Catalyst $Dx^{@}$ analyzer placements were to customers who had been using instruments from one of our competitors, sometimes referred to as competitive accounts.
+Generally, placement of an instrument with a competitive account is more attractive as the entire consumable stream associated with that placement represents incremental revenue, whereas the consumable stream associated with a Catalyst $Dx^{@}$ placement at a VetTest customer substitutes a Catalyst $Dx^{@}$ consumable stream for a VetTest consumable stream.
+Nonetheless, we have found that the consumables revenues increase when a customer upgrades from a VetTest analyzer to a Catalyst $Dx^{@}$ analyzer due to the superior capability and flexibility of the Catalyst $Dx^{@}$ , which leads to additional testing by the customer.

-The ProCyte Dx[®] analyzer is our latest generation hematology analyzer, which we launched in the third quarter of 2010.
-In addition we sell the LaserCyte[®] analyzer and VetAutoread[TM] analyzer.
-As of December 31, 2011 these three hematology analyzers provided for a combined active installed base of approximately 23,000 units.
-A substantial portion of ProCyte Dx[®] analyzer placements continue to be made at veterinary clinics that elect to upgrade from their LaserCyte[®] analyzer to a ProCyte Dx[®] analyzer.
-However, a number of placements have been made at competitive accounts since the launch of this instrument in 2010.
-While customers continue to upgrade from their LaserCyte[®] analyzer to a ProCyte[®] analyzer, we continue to place a substantial number of LaserCyte[®] instruments, both new and refurbished, as trade-ups from the VetAutoread[TM] analyzer and at new and competitive accounts.
-In 2011, a significant number of LaserCyte[®] instruments that were placed were refurbished instruments that had been received in trade in the sale of a ProCyte Dx[®] analyzer.
-As we continue to experience growth in placements of ProCyte[®] and LaserCyte[®] analyzers and in sales of related consumables, we expect this growth to be partly offset by a decline in placements of VetAutoread[TM] analyzers and in sales of related VetAutoread[TM] consumables.
+The ProCyte Dx® analyzer is our latest generation hematology analyzer, which we launched in the third quarter of 2010.
+In addition we sell the LaserCyte® analyzer and VetAutoreadTM analyzer.
+As of December 31, 2012 these three hematology analyzers provided for a combined active installed base of approximately 24,000 units.
+A substantial portion of ProCyte Dx® analyzer placements continue to be made at veterinary clinics that elect to upgrade from their LaserCyte® analyzer to a ProCyte Dx® analyzer.
+However, an increasing number of placements have been made at competitive accounts since the launch of this instrument in 2010.
+While customers continue to upgrade from their LaserCyte® analyzer to a ProCyte Dx® analyzer, we continue to place a substantial number of LaserCyte® instruments, both new and refurbished, as trade-ups from the VetAutoreadTM analyzer and at new and competitive accounts.
+In 2012, a significant number of LaserCyte® instruments that were placed were refurbished instruments that had been received in trade in the sale of a ProCyte Dx® analyzer.
+As we continue to experience growth in placements of ProCyte Dx® analyzers and in sales of related consumables, we expect this growth to be partly offset by a decline in placements of LaserCyte® and VetAutoreadTM analyzers and in sales of related consumables.